sp-hash/TeamBlackMiner/VERTCOIN.md

 Get SPMiner from:
 * https://github.com/sp-hash/SPMiner/releases

-And copy the executable into the folder.
+And copy the executable into the folder with TBMiner and the pool run scripts.

 ## Linux